mysociety/2015wards/README.md

 Quick install: Vagrant
 ----------------------

-This project has a Vagrantfile, but before you can run it, you need to make sure the following things have been set up:

-1. Copy `conf/general.yml-example` to `conf/general.yml`, set `DJANGO_SECRET_KEY` to some random string of characters, and set `2015WARDS_DB_USER`, `2015WARDS_DB_NAME`, and `2015WARDS_DB_PASS` all to `'mapit'`.
-2. Place a database dump from an existing MapIt Wards 2015 install, named `mapit_2015_ward_boundaries.sql.dump` into the root level of the project.
+This project has a Vagrantfile, but before you can run it, you need to make sure you have a dump from an existing MapIt Wards 2015 install, named `mapit_2015_ward_boundaries.sql.dump` in the root level of the project.

-Once these two requirements are satisfied, you can run `vagrant up`.
+Once you have that, you can run `vagrant up`.

-If you run `vagrant up` without having created `conf/general.yml` and `mapit_2015_ward_boundaries.sql.dump`, it will warn you and exit, so you can create them.
+If you run `vagrant up` without having created `mapit_2015_ward_boundaries.sql.dump`, it will warn you and exit.

 Install
 -------